What is the California Consumer Privacy Act (CCPA)?

 Signposting of data rights

-For any specific consumer requests, businesses are required to provide details on how their data is being processed, the purpose of that processing, the categories of data involved, and the anticipated length of the processing activity.
+For any specific consumer requests (the equivalent of a GDPR subject access request), businesses are required to provide details on how their data is being processed, the purpose of that processing, the categories of data involved, and the anticipated length of the processing activity.
 Businesses must also provide further notice if they wish to acquire further personal information or use existing information for a different purpose.

 Third parties are permitted to resell any personal information acquired from another business, however, they must provide explicit notice to consumers that this is their intention, and provide those consumers with an opportunity to opt-out before the sale occurs.